 Don’t walk around barefoot.
 Use shoes or slippers to act as a barrier between you and objects that could cut or irritate your lower limbs.
 Don’t smoke or consume too much alcohol, either—that can have a negative effect on your circulation that your body can’t afford.
 If you do notice any changes, or you experience any discomfort in your lower limbs, have it investigated immediately.
 That way any problems that do arise can be addressed before they have a chance to get out of hand.

 Diabetes may affect every area of your body, but it doesn’t have to cause pain and keep you from living a full life.
 Investing in your lower limbs to avoid diabetic foot complications can help you manage the condition and stay pain-free.
 If you have diabetes, contact Martin Foot and Ankle to take care of your lower limbs before the problems begin.
-Visit the online contact page or call us at (717) 757-3537 for more information or an appointment at our York, Hanover, Lititz and Lancaster locations.
+Visit the online contact page or call us at (717) 757-3537 for more information or an appointment at our York, Hanover, Lititz and Lancaster podiatry offices.

 Photo Credit: How Soon Ngu via Pixabay.com